 1. What were the assets of the railroad retirement and railroad unemployment insurance systems last year?

-As of September 30, 2018, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust and the railroad retirement system accounts at the Treasury, equaled $28.3 billion.
-The Trust was established by the Railroad Retirement and Survivors’ Improvement Act of 2001 to manage and invest railroad retirement assets.
-The cash balance of the railroad unemployment insurance system was $109.3 million at the end of fiscal year 2018.
+As of September 30, 2020, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust (NRRIT) and the railroad retirement system accounts at the Treasury, equaled $25.9 billion.
+The Railroad Retirement and Survivors’ Improvement Act of 2001 established the NRRIT to manage and invest railroad retirement assets.
+The cash balance of the railroad unemployment insurance system was $38.1 million at the end of fiscal year 2020.

-3. What methods were used in forecasting the financial condition of the railroad retirement system?
+2. What methods did the RRB use in forecasting the financial condition of the railroad retirement system?

-The valuation projected the various components of income and outgo of the railroad retirement system under three employment assumptions, intended to provide an optimistic, moderate, and pessimistic outlook, for the 25 calendar years 2019-2043.
-The projections of these components were combined and the investment income calculated to produce the projected balances in the railroad retirement accounts at the end of each projection year.
+In the valuation, the RRB projected the various components of income and outgo of the railroad retirement system under optimistic, moderate and pessimistic employment assumptions for the 75 calendar years 2020-2094 (projection period).
+The RRB combined the projections of these components and calculated anticipated investment income to project balances in the railroad retirement accounts at the end of each year of the projection period.

-The report did not recommend any change in the rate of tax imposed by current law on employers and employees.
+The RRB did not recommend any change in the rate of tax imposed by current law on employers and employees in the report.

-6. What were the findings of the 2019 report on the financial condition of the railroad unemployment insurance system?
+7. What were the RRB’s findings in the 2021 report on the financial condition of the railroad unemployment insurance system?

 Unemployment levels are the single most significant factor affecting the financial status of the railroad unemployment insurance system.
-However, the system’s experience-rating provisions and its surcharge trigger for maintaining a minimum balance help ensure financial stability in the advent of adverse economic conditions.
+However, the system’s experience-rating provisions and its surcharge trigger for maintaining a minimum balance help ensure financial stability during periods of adverse economic conditions.

-8. Did the 2019 report on the railroad unemployment insurance system recommend any financing changes to the system?
+8. Did the RRB recommend any financing changes in the 2021 report on the railroad unemployment insurance system?

 # # #

-The RRB’s 2019 financial reports on the retirement and unemployment insurance systems are available in their entirety under the Financial & Reporting tab (Financial, Actuarial, & Statistical), as is information on the National Railroad Retirement Investment Trust, including its quarterly and annual reports.
+The RRB’s 2021 financial reports on the retirement and unemployment insurance systems are available in their entirety under the Financial & Reporting tab (Financial, Actuarial, & Statistical), as is information on the National Railroad Retirement Investment Trust, including its quarterly and annual reports.